giellalt/giellalt.github.io/apps/AppLocalisation.md

 This ensures that the tool is presented in an expected language for most users.
 Other localisations can of course be added ad lib.

-The name and description will be updated in two steps:
+The names and descriptions will be propagated in two steps:

-1. they will be accessible on the next package update (ie after the next successfull nightly build and upload of already existing packages)
+1. they will be accessible on the next package update (ie after the next successfull nightly build and upload of already existing packages) - this will copy the data found in the repositories to the Páhkat index files.
-2. the next time borealium.org is build or Divvun Manager loads data anew.
+2. the next time borealium.org is build or Divvun Manager loads data anew - then both will read the updated data in the Páhkat index files.

-Both steps should be automatic and happen regularly, so on average, new package descriptions will be available pretty soon after they have been committed and pushed.
+Both steps are automatic and happen regularly, so on average, new package descriptions will be available pretty soon after they have been committed and pushed.

+# Páhkat

 ## Categories and channel labels